-Texas State Water Code, Section 36.1071, Subsection (h), states that, in developing its groundwater management plan, a groundwater conservation district shall use groundwater availability modeling information provided by the executive administrator of the Texas Water Development Board (TWDB) in conjunction with any available site-specific information provided by the district for review and comment to the executive administrator.
+Texas State Water Code, Section 36.1071, Subsection (h) (Texas Water Code, 2011), states that, in developing its groundwater management plan, a groundwater conservation district shall use groundwater availability modeling information provided by the executive administrator of the Texas Water Development Board (TWDB) in conjunction with any available site-specific information provided by the district for review and comment to the executive administrator.
 Information derived from groundwater availability models that shall be included in the groundwater management plan includes:

-- the annual amount of recharge from precipitation to the groundwater resources within the district, if any; - for each aquifer within the district, the annual volume of water that discharges from the aquifer to springs and any surface water bodies, including lakes, streams, and rivers; and - the annual volume of flow into and out of the district within each aquifer and between aquifers in the district.
+- the annual amount of recharge from precipitation to the groundwater resources within the district, if any; - for each aquifer within the district, the annual volume of water that discharges from the aquifer to springs and any surface water bodies, including lakes, streams, and rivers; and - the annual volume of flow into and out of the district within each aquifer and between aguifers in the district.

-This report (Part 2 of a two-part package of information from the TWDB to Terrell County Groundwater Conservation District) fulfills the requirements noted above.
-Part 1 of the 2-part package is the Historical Water Use/State Water Plan data report.
-The District should have received, or will receive, this data report from the TWDB Groundwater Technical Assistance Section.
-Questions about the data report can be directed to Mr. Stephen Allen, Stephen.Allen@twdb.texas.gov, (512) 463-7317.
+This report-Part 2 of a two-part package of information from the TWDB to the Menard County Underground Water District-fulfills the requirements noted above.
+Part 1 of the two-part package is the Estimated Historical Water Use/State Water Plan data report.
+The District will receive this data report from the TWDB Groundwater Technical Assistance Section.
+Questions about the data report can be directed to Mr. Stephen Allen, stephen.allen@twdb.texas.gov, (512) 463-7317.

-GAM Run 13-012: Terrell County Groundwater Conservation District Management Plan April 23, 2013 Page 4 of 10
+GAM Run 15-008: Menard County Underground Water District Management Plan July 2, 2015 Page 4 of 10

-The groundwater management plan for the Terrell County Groundwater Conservation District should be adopted by the district on or before August 8, 2015 and submitted to the executive administrator of the TWDB on or before September 7, 2015.
+The groundwater management plan for the Menard County Underground Water District should be adopted by the district on or before December 19, 2016 and submitted to the executive administrator of the TWDB on or before January 18, 2017.
+The current management plan for the Menard County Underground Water District expires on March 19, 2017.

-This report discusses the methods, assumptions, and results from model runs using the groundwater availability model (version 1.01) for the Edwards-Trinity (Plateau) and Pecos Valley aguifers (Anaya and Jones, 2009).
-Table 1 summarizes the groundwater availability model data required by the statute, and Figure 1 shows the area of the model from which the values in the table were extracted.
-GAM Run 13-012 meets current standards including a refinement of using the extent of the official aguifer boundaries within the district.
-If after review of the figures, Terrell County Groundwater Conservation District determines that the district boundaries used in the assessment do not reflect current conditions, please notify the Texas Water Development Board immediately.
-Per statute TWDB is required to provide the districts with data from the official groundwater availability models; however, the TWDB has also approved, for planning purposes, an alternative model that can have water budget information extracted for the district.
-The alternative model is the 1-layer alternative model for the Edwards-Trinity (Plateau) and Pecos Valley aguifers (Hutchison and others, 2011).
-Please contact the author of this report if a comparison report using this model is desired.
+This report discusses the methods, assumptions, and results from model runs using the groundwater availability model for the Edwards-Trinity (Plateau) and Pecos Valley aquifers (Anaya and Jones, 2009).
+This model run replaces the results of GAM Run 11-013 (Anaya, 2011).
+GAM Run 15-008 meets current standards set after the release of GAM Run 11-013.

+Table 1 summarizes the groundwater availability model data required by statute, and Figure 1 shows the area of the model from which the values in Table 1 were extracted.
+If after review of the figure, the Menard County Underground Water District determines that the district boundaries used in the assessment do not reflect current conditions, please notify the TWDB at your earliest convenience.

+Per statute, TWDB is required to provide the District with data from the official groundwater availability model; however, TWDB also approved, for planning purposes, an alternative model for the Edwards-Trinity (Plateau) and Pecos Valley aquifers (Hutchison and others, 2011).
+Please contact the author of this report if a comparison table using the alternative model is desired.
+The Hickory and Ellenburger-San Saba aquifers also underlie the District; however, a groundwater availability model for these aquifers in still under development.
+Information on the Hickory and Ellenburger-San Saba aquifers is being provided separately from the Groundwater Technical Assistance Section of the TWDB.